Rails-Designer/attractivejs/README.md

 ## Installation

-It is simple to get started with Attractive.js.
-Use it with NPM of directly using a CDN.
+Attractive.js can be installed via NPM or included directly using a CDN.

 ### Using NPM/importmap